jcarpenter-uam/uam-rmm/README.md

 The UAM-RMM tool integrates the following open-source platforms to provide its core functionality:

+Note: This technology stack is under active evaluation and may be subject to change based on ongoing testing and project requirements.

 | Tool | Purpose |
 | :--- | :--- |
 | **RustDesk** | Provides secure and easy-to-use **Remote Desktop** access. |